ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 .. hint::

   We only provide one default `input_dir` since this is how ACCESS-ESM native data was stored on NCI.
-Users can modify this path to match their local file structure.
+Users can modify this path in the :ref:`config-developer` to match their local file structure.

 Thus, example dataset entries could look like this: